VerrenNox/Interferometry/README.md

 # Interferometry
-Holomony of that being Fourier Transform Reconstruction
+Holomony of that in Fourier Transform Reconstruction